 - Teamwork – cooperating with others to meet objectives

 - Project Management – identifying and overseeing all resources, tasks, systems, and people to obtain results

 - As the ICCA is an organization founded and run by and for Indigenous people, it is important that this role is filled by an Indigenous person who can confidently demonstrate their connection to their Indigenous community/ies;

-- Strong knowledge of Indigenous art history and curatorial practices;
+- Strong knowledge of Indigenous art and cultures;

-- French or an Indigenous language is considered an asset.
+- Competency with an Indigenous language or French is considered an asset

-If you are an Indigenous person who does not meet all of these criteria and would still make a great Executive Director, we encourage you to apply and tell us in your cover letter what you would bring to the role.
+If you are an Indigenous person who does not meet all of these criteria and would still make a great Executive Director, we encourage you to apply!

 How To Apply